 What To Do If You Suspect Medical Negligence

 No one wants to contemplate the injury or death of a family member at the hands of healthcare workers.
 Tragically, instances of medical negligence are not uncommon.
 While the vast majority of health workers in America are hard-working, dedicated, skilled individuals, there is a minority that acts carelessly from time to time.
 Unfortunately, carelessness and negligence in the health profession can be fatal.

 The experienced injury attorneys at Whetstone Perkins & Fulda are here to help you decide what to do next.
 Your case evaluation is complimentary and risk-free.
-Please call us at 803-799-9400 for your consultation.
+Please contact us for your consultation.
 Whetstone Perkins & Fulda has multiple office locations to better serve our region, in Myrtle Beach, Columbia, Kingstree and Marion.